hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 ## Relocating to Germany

 When moving to a new country because of employment, two things that can really stress you out are **Visa and Accommodation**.
 Lucky for me, the good folks at trivago had both sorted out.
-The people and office management team were very helpful with the visa process and had a flat prepared for you to stay until you get your own place with the added advantage that you didn't have to pay a dime.{% sidenote 'pay-for-flat' 'I think this changed a year after I joined and you had to pay a penny and could only stay there for up to three months.' %}
+The people and office management team were very helpful with the visa process and had a flat prepared for me to stay until I get my own place with the added advantage that I didn't have to pay a dime.{% sidenote 'pay-for-flat' 'I think this changed a year after I joined and you had to pay a penny and could only stay there for up to three months.' %}

 If you are moving to a non-english-speaking locale like Germany, then you had one more thing to worry about - **Language**.
-A huge consolation was, Germany has a lot of internationals that speak fluent English so, language was not really a problem.
+A huge consolation for me was, Germany has lots of internationals that speak fluent English so, language was not really a problem.
 At the same time, important offices where you need to do compulsory registration had only German-speaking employees.
-I didn't have to worry so much as the folks in people and office management would offer to go with you for this registration to translate documents and, also serve as a translator when needed.
+I didn't have to worry so much because the folks in people and office management would offer to go with you for this registration to serve as a translator when needed.

 In retrospect, my relocation was smooth and without stress, and I have the people and office management folks to thank for that, with personal gratitude to Sören Ille and Cinthia Solorio; you guys ROCK!!!

 ## My First Experience

 Before I came to Germany, my general knowledge about Germany was zero to none.
-I, however, knew it was one of the most powerful countries both in Europe and in the world.
+However, I knew it was one of the most powerful countries both in Europe and in the world.
 As a result, I made some assumptions.
 One of those assumptions almost got me stranded at the Leipzig airport on arrival.

 Hear me out, I come from a developing country where cashless was a thing, like you didn't have to worry about moving around with cash.
 All you needed was your debit card; as almost all businesses even small businesses had POS machines, and paying by card was a norm.
 Plus, UBER also worked.